trustoverip/TechArch/spec.md

 The following sections illustrated the layered interaction between Endpoint Systems and Supporting Systems using examples of known implementations.

-### 10.2 Example 1 - a DID Method
+## 10.2 Example 1 - A DID Method

 A DID Method may be implemented based on a distributed ledger, e.g. Hyperledger Indy.
 An Endpoint System, in this example, may be implemented using a Hyperledger Aries agent software module running on either a mobile device or a cloud platform.
 The Indy ledger is a Privileged Supporting System and the Aries agent implements layer 2 and layer 3 of the Endpoint System stack.
-Such a design pattern is illustrated in Figure 12.
+Such a design pattern is illustrated in Figure 11.

 <img src="/images/IndyAriesExample.png" alt="An example of Hyperledger Indy as a Supporting System" style="width:800px;"/>

-**Figure 12: An example of Hyperledger Indy as a Supporting System**
+**Figure 11: An example of Hyperledger Indy as a Supporting System**

 A Layer 2 implementation must implement both DID resolution and the ToIP Trust Spanning Protocol.
 To implement DID resolution in this example, the Aries agent uses a local service (i.e. within its locus of control), i.e. a digital wallet, which relies on, eventually, a KMS function and a secure storage function within the Endpoint System.
 It also uses a remote service (i.e. outside of its locus of control) — the Indy blockchain — via web service APIs built on top of HTTPS and other web protocols.
 This remote service protocol consists of three components in the case of Aries-Indy: pool API, anoncred API, and payment API.
 The web service eventually relies on the Internet Protocol stack for routing, transport and delivery.
 Collectively, it is a complete Endpoint System to Supporting System Protocol that in this case runs over the web.

-### 10.3 Example 2
+## 10.3 Example 2 - A KERI Witness

 [KERI](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) offers another example in this design pattern.
 In KERI, the Endpoint System identifier is either an AID or a did:keri method.
 A layer 2 implementation will need certain key material and secure storage from the lower layer as well.
 In addition, it requires additional services that are outside of the Endpoint System's locus of control boundary.
-The [KERI Witness Pool](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) is an example of such a supporting service as shown in Figure 13.
+The [KERI Witness Pool](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) is an example of such a supporting service as shown in Figure 12.
 Another example is [KERI Watcher Pool](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf).

 These supporting services differ from local dependencies (e.g. secure storage) because they are outside of an Endpoint System’s locus of control.
 The access protocol to such supporting services is also different from the ToIP Trust Spanning Protocol as it is a protocol between different types of parties and has a different protocol stack.

 <img src="/images/KERIExample.png" alt="An example of a KERI witness as a Supporting System" style="width:800px;"/>

-**Figure 13: An example of a KERI witness as a Supporting System**
+**Figure 12: An example of a KERI witness as a Supporting System**

-### 10.4 Generalization
+## 10.4 Generalization

-Figure 14 illustrates a generalization of the pattern in which Endpoint Systems and their respective Support Systems interact.
+Figure 13 illustrates a generalization of the pattern in which Endpoint Systems and their respective Support Systems interact.
 This figure makes it clear that the interoperability between Endpoint Systems in each layer is orthogonal to the methods of interaction with respective Supporting Systems.

 <img src="/images/GeneralizedSupportingSystems.png" alt="A generalization of how Endpoint Systems and Supporting Systems interact" style="width:800px;"/>

-Figure 14: A generalization of how Endpoint Systems and Supporting Systems interact
+**Figure 13: A generalization of how Endpoint Systems and Supporting Systems interact**

-## 11. Endpoint System Interoperability
+# 11. Endpoint System Interoperability

-### 11.1 Interoperability between Endpoint Systems Using Decentralized Identifiers
+## 11.1 Interoperability between Endpoint Systems Using Decentralized Identifiers

 [Section 6.4](#64-toip-identifiers) states that “Endpoint Systems [need to] be able to associate, discover and verify the cryptographic keys associated with a ToIP identifier”.
 This capability is essential in order for two or more Endpoint Systems to be able to discover and connect with each other over the ToIP Trust Spanning Protocol.